raigarvit474/client-sphere/docs/GOOGLE_OAUTH_SETUP.md

 2. **Create a new project:**
    - Click "Select a project" at the top
    - Click "New Project"
-   - Enter your project name (e.g., "NextJS CRM")
+   - Enter your project name (e.g., "Client Sphere")
    - Click "Create"

 3. **Enable the Google+ API:**